In order to implement analytics for telecom industry purposes, it is important to create synergy between three elements – people, processes and tools.

 A customer-focused use case should have a direct impact on revenues, as data can be used to tailor services for specific types of customer and drive loyalty.
 Virtualized networks also bring the degree of agility to a network that allows an operator to employ automatic scaling that meets the demands of those customers.

-Finally, CSPs can monetize data in new ways, especially in relation to the Internet of Things and smart connectivity across industry verticals.
+Finally, telecom data usage can be monetized in new ways, especially in relation to the Internet of Things and smart connectivity across industry verticals.
 Smart city planners might, for example, use an operator’s data to plan and adapt public transport.

 Comarch OSS/BSS Data Analytics Platform allows CSPs to implement the use case method and analyze each goal thoroughly, helping generate added value from data.
 And, even if your data lake has already become a swamp, the solution can help you clean it up.